Removing Algebraic Data Types from Constrained Horn Clauses Using Difference Predicates: An Algorithm for ADT Removal

 $\scriptstyle\blacksquare$ {\it Procedure Unfold} (see Figure~\ref{fig:unfoldProc}) repeatedly applies Rule~R2 in two phases.
-In Phase~1, the procedure unfolds the clauses in $\mathit{NewDefs}$ w.r.t.~at least one source atom.
-Then, in Phase~2, clauses are unfolded w.r.t.~head-instance atoms.
+In Phase~1, the procedure unfolds the clauses in $\mathit{NewDefs}$ with respect to~at least one source atom.
+Then, in Phase~2, clauses are unfolded with respect to~head-instance atoms.
 Unfolding is repeated only w.r.t~descending atoms.
-The termination of the {\it Unfold} procedure is ensured by the fact that the unfolding w.r.t.~a non-descending atom is done at most once in each phase.
+The termination of the {\it Unfold} procedure is ensured by the fact that the unfolding with respect to~a non-descending atom is done at most once in each phase.

 $\scriptstyle\blacksquare$ {\it Procedure Replace} simplifies some clauses by applying Rules~R5 and~R6 as long as possible. {\it Replace} terminates because each application of either rule decreases the number of atoms.